The Deities of the Aztecverse: A Living Pantheon

 - Featured in: 13 Secret Cities, Our Lord of the Flowers.

 Xochipilli & Xochiquetzal: The Prince and Princess of Flowers.
-They preside over the "flowery dream" (temicxoch) and the blooming of the soul.
+They preside over the flowery dream (temicxoch) and the blooming of the soul.

 - Featured in: Our Lord of the Flowers.